Hole #1 – Mako Course

 Hole #9 – Hammerhead Course

 A reachable par 5, especially with a little tail wind, gives you one last chance a getting one back here.
-The fairway slopes right to left, so favor the left side as your ball will funnel right.
+The fairway slopes left to right, so favor the left side as your ball will funnel right.
 A good drive here should leave you with a go at the green in 2.

 Tour Great White